vladimirfomene/guest-writer/articles/2018-12-24-Removing-Java-boilerplate-code-with-Project-Lombok.markdown

 This one annotation replaces all the method implementations in `VanillaStudent.java`.

-To test the above implementations, add the `testValue` method to the `TestLombok` class, then comment out all the other methods calls in `TestLombok`'s main class and finally place a call to your `testValue` method in main.
+To test the above implementations, add the `testValue` method to the `src/main/java/TestLombok` class, then comment out all the other methods calls in `TestLombok`'s main class and finally place a call to your `testValue` method in main.
 Here is the code for `testValue`:

 ```java
 public static void testValue(){